 We apply automated decision making to the information that is provided to us in support of a claim.
 The information takes the data that is provided and applies a pre-determined model to calculate causation probability that working at a UK nuclear licensed site has contributed to a radiation linked disease.
 This information will not be used for any form of profiling against you.

-The Scheme adhere to SL data protection arrangements for data received, processed and retained in the determination of a claim.
+The Scheme adhere to Sellafield Ltd data protection arrangements for data received, processed and retained in the determination of a claim.

 For additional information regarding privacy information please refer to the Sellafield Ltd Privacy Statement